 Spend a day in the sun at the Danube Island.
 Easily accessible by U-Bahn or Bike the Danube Island is a 21km island in the Danube River which provides the perfect opportunity for swimming, boating, cycling, skating, beach volleyball, and of course – picnic’ing.
 A trip here is never boring with many free concerts throughout the summer and plenty of different groups meeting here including musicians, boxers, singers so people watching is also at its best.
 The water is crystal clear in places so be sure to bring you swimming trunks and admire the skyline from a new vantage point!

-#2 of the Top Ten Things to Do in Vienna
+#2 of the Top Ten Attractions in Vienna

 Go ice-skating in front of the Wiener Rathaus.
 In how many cities of the world can you skate your worries away in front of the city hall (and how many city halls are this beautiful!).
 Very reasonably priced, this is not just a city for summer.
 Music flows through the air and good vibes ensue.
 There is also a ice path through the surrounding forest to enjoy and traditional drinks such as Glühwein to keep you warm inside.
 It feels just like a fairytale!